Golf Tutorials

 • The two main shoulder straps: These control the overall height of the bag on your back.

-• The central hub connector: This is a small strap that links the two shoulder straps together, often over a padded section.
-It a balances' a load between the' lefts and the right a shoulder 'strap'.
+• The central hub connector: This small strap links the two shoulder straps together, often over a padded section.
+It balances the load between the left and right shoulder straps.

 Step 2: Putting the Bag On Correctly